smck83/qrcode-api/mimecast-qr-phishing-sim.md

 # Add QR Code Phishing Simulation to Mimecast Awareness Training

+UPDATE SEPT 2024 : Mimecast now natively support QR Code phishing by using the tag `[qrtag]` which will populate a unique QR code per phishing simulation e-mail.

 ````
 DISCLAIMER: This is an unofficial, unsupported and unaffiliated instruction on how Mimecast Phishing Simulation can be customised using qrcode-api to support QR code phishing simulation.
 ````